The best Black Friday deals to kickstart your holiday shopping in 2023

 Sleep Number: Snag select smart beds for up to 50% off, including temperature-balancing models.
 Each side of the mattress can be adjusted to your "Sleep Number" for custom comfort.

-Tempur-Pedic: Save up to $500 on select adjustable mattress sets, plus get 40% off an Essential Mattress and Ease Power Base.
-Select pillows are also buy one, get one free.
+Tempur-Pedic: Save 40% on an Essential Mattress and Ease Power Base, plus select pillows are buy one, get one free.

 Tuft & Needle: Save up to $800 on the brand's mattresses, which are made without harmful chemicals, as well as 50% off box foundations with the purchase of a mattress.

 Walmart: Need some new bed linens?
-Score a bestselling sheet set for $18, along with a pair of Serta cooling pillows for $24 and discounted comforters galore.
+Score a bestselling sheet set for $22 (down from $61), along with a pair of Serta cooling pillows for $24 (down from $42) and discounted comforters galore.

 Wayfair: With Wayfair's own top-rated sheet sets on sale for just $19 (55% off) and mattresses from brands like Serta, Sealy and Zinus starting at under $300, the online retailer is a great stop for Black Friday bedding deals.